MortenMiddelthon/powerduino/README.md

 # powerduino

-Please check the GitHub site for all the examples and requied files:
+Please check the GitHub site for all the examples and required files:

 https://github.com/MortenMiddelthon/powerduino